ThinkerBytes/FRBAAS/README.md

 git clone https://github.com/ThinkerBytes/FRBAAS.git
 cd FRBAAS

-(if you are not using git, you can download this repository: https://github.com/ThinkerBytes/FRBAAS )
+(if you are not using git, you can download this repository: https://github.com/ThinkerBytes/FRBAAS     once you download the repo.
+Open a terminal navigate to that repo/folder. make sure your are in the folder wher, app.py file is present.
+)

 Step 2: Create and Activate a Virtual Environment